It was obviously hot enough recently to precipitate the June edition of Decanter (www.decanter.com). Here it is...

 Kydonitsa is Greek for quince and this wine is true to its name showing ripe quince, elegant aromas of tropical fruits and a hint of pistachio complexity.
 Creamy and full flavoured on the palate with a balancing mouthwatering freshness and a long aromatic finish.
 Perfect with seafood, especially fresh lobster or grilled fish.

-Awarded 90 points and Highly Recommended status by Decanter in their June 2019 feature, Weekday Wines (see blue link below).
+The 2018 vintage was awarded 90 points and Highly Recommended status by Decanter in their June 2019 feature, Weekday Wines (see blue link below).

 The Kozlović family have been making wine in the Istrian region of Croatia since 1904.
 The region borders Friuli and the wines, food and people have a real connection with their Italian neighbours.
 The winery is run by Gianfranco and Antonella Kozlović and they currently cultivate 25 hectares of vineyard.
 Gianfranco is a perfectionist and he is constantly striving to improve his wine.
 He takes a modern approach to winemaking and produces seriously good wines.